Kainzor/Kainzor/README.md

  - Cisco CCNA

 <b>While CCNA is my current focus, the goal is not set in stone.
 I might focus on something more fitting depending on my current situation which can lead to things changing.
 But for now, I want to have a better Networking knowledge and CCNA provides me a great understanding on how Networking works</b>

-<h1>About me</h1>

-I have been passionate about computers since childhood, and my interest in Azure-related solutions has only grown more over time.

-I have a strong affection for creating and building things, which is why I see myself thriving in a DevOps environment.
-With a few years of experience in User & Endpoint support, I have gained valuable experience and knowledge in handling customer issues, as well as working with AD/Entra/Intune.

-Currently I aspire to become a DevOps engineer or a Infrastructure Engineer but I am also beginning to tip my toe and try out other new things, currently I am working on CCNA to expand my knowledge in Networking and as well self-studying Linux.

 <h2>👨‍💻 My Projects</h2>